 We usually head each newsletter with an image representing the coming month’s main meeting, but this time I couldn’t resist this fabulous shot from our clothes swap at the Green Festival last month (more on that later).
-What a laugh it turned out to be!
 Don’t they look great?
-Even the dog was dressed up.
+Even the dog was dressed up!

 This month’s newsletter includes a list of what to bring to the next meeting.
 The inclusion of a list was requested by one of our Hive members.
 As this is your newsletter (just as this is your WI in general), we always want to know what we can do to make it work for you and how we can improve it.
 The list will be a permanent feature of our newsletters from now on.
 Just look for the picture of the elephant!
 They might never forget but the rest of us need reminding…